kimitya/BIS2024/README.md

 *   Improving the user interface based on feedback from the test group.

-- Which BTs will be covered from a technical perspective for the third iteration:
+-Which BTs will be covered from a technical perspective for the third iteration:
 *   Introduction of additional features to analyze external factors (e.g. weather conditions) in forecasting.
 *   Scaling up testing and engagement with real home appliance suppliers.
 *   Optimize and improve the accuracy of the appliance condition monitoring system.